Serious Murder and Attempted Murder Defense Lawyers in Greenville, South Carolina

 The sooner we can review your murder or attempted murder charges and, when applicable, any existing criminal record, the faster we can develop the best legal strategy for your unique case.

 Contact Our Trial-Tested Murder and Attempted Murder Defense Lawyers in Greenville at the David W. Martin Law Group for a consultation Today

-If you have been charged with murder or attempted murder in South Carolina, contact our experienced criminal defense attorneys in Greenville at the David W. Martin Law Group today by calling (803) 590-1958 to fully review your case with our lawyers, so we can provide the straightforward solutions you need to make informed decisions about the direction of your case and your future.4
+If you have been charged with murder or attempted murder in South Carolina, contact our experienced murder defense attorneys in Greenville at the David W. Martin Law Group today by calling (803) 590-1958 to fully review your case with our lawyers, so we can provide the straightforward solutions you need to make informed decisions about the direction of your case and your future.4